 When VA collects personal data from an individual, VA will inform him or her of the intended uses of the data, the disclosures that will be made, the authorities for the data’s collection, and whether the collection is mandatory or voluntary.
-VA will collect no data subject to the Privacy Act unless a Privacy Act system notice has been published in the Federal Register and posted on the VA Systems of Records website
+VA will collect no data subject to the Privacy Act unless a Privacy Act System of Records Notice has been published in the Federal Register and posted on the VA Systems of Records website.

 The Principle of Individual Participation

-Unless VA has claimed an exemption from the Privacy Act, everyone will be granted access to his or her records, upon request; provided a list of disclosures made outside VA; and provided the opportunity to make corrections to his or her file if it is shown to be in error.
+Unless VA has claimed an exemption from the Privacy Act, everyone will be granted access to his or her records, upon request, provided a list of disclosures made outside VA and provided the opportunity to make corrections to his or her file if errors are identified.

 The Principle of Limited Collection

-VA will collect only those personal data elements required to fulfill an official function or mission grounded in law.
+VA will collect only those personal data elements required to fulfill an official function or mission.
 Those collections will be conducted by lawful and fair means.

 The Principle of Limited Retention